-We asked Christopher J. Wahl, MD, an associate professor and chief of sports medicine in the UC San Diego Health System's Department of Orthopedic Surgery, to diagnose the current situation.
+We asked Christopher J. Wahl, MD, an associate professor and chief of sports medicine in the UC San Diego Health's Department of Orthopedic Surgery, to diagnose the current situation.

 Q: Are there inherent factors that predispose some people's joints, specifically the knee and shoulder, to become unstable or more susceptible to injuries?

 A: There are myriad factors, some of which we understand well and others we don't, that may predispose an individual to injury.
 The shoulder is perhaps the best example.
 It is the least inherently stable joint in the body –a trade-off of incredible mobility at the expense of stability.
 There is enormous variation from individual to individual in the degree of elasticity of the connective tissues that make up our joints.
 It is a genetically inherited trait.
 We sort of “inherit” or adopt our interests or activities as well – the manner in which we've been given the encouragement or opportunity to participate in certain activities that involve movements known to put the shoulder at high risk for dislocation, such as surfing or kayaking.

 So you can imagine that a person who genetically has very elastic connective tissues and who has taken an interest in activities that can predispose one to shoulder dislocation is at a much higher risk than a person without this elasticity or who doesn't participate in “at risk” activities.